 This is a really interesting condition and if you think that your child may be exhibiting signs of synesthesia, I would definitely get he/she diagnosed!

-It isn’t a bad/negative thing all all.
+It isn’t a bad/negative thing at all.
 In fact, it might help them later in life with memory and recall of information!